tobyweston/blog/source/_posts/2015-07-04-scala-implicit-functions.md

 description: ""
 ---

-Implicits in Scala are either really awesome or really nasty.

-In this series, we'll take a look at the different types of implicit and when they can be useful.
+In the previous post, we looked at implicit parameters; parameters that will be automatically passed values that have been marked as `implicit`.
+In this post, we'll take a look at implicit functions and how they can be useful to convert things of one type to things of another.

-There are three categories of "implicits";

-1. Implicit parameters (`var`s)
-1. Implicit functions (`def`s)
-1. Implicit classes

 <!-- more -->

 ## Implicit Functions